PennDOT gives updates on infrastructure projects

-(WHTM) — PennDOT is giving an update on infrastructure projects it has this year.
+(WHTM) — PennDOT gave an update on infrastructure projects it has this year on Wednesday, March 30.

 Get daily news, weather, breaking news and alerts straight to your inbox!
 Sign up for the abc27 newsletters here.